GLOBAL MARKETS-Shares, dollar gain after GDP data eases Fed fears

 and make sure the Chinese banking system doesn't collapse."

-Gold hit its lowest in almost three years and was on course
+Gold hit its lowest level in almost three years and was on

 Bond markets in Europe and benchmark U.S. Treasuries